G8TIC/radar/INSTALL.md

 If you have more than one receiver then you need a separate key for each receiver.

 ### Pass-phrase
-Version 2.0 of the feeder protocol uses digital signatures on the UDP messages sent to the central aggregator.
+Version 2.0 of the feeder protocol uses digital signatures (auithentication tags) on the UDP messages sent to the central aggregator to guard against message corruption, forgery and replay attacks.

 I will provide you a 16-character random string which is the pass-phase to generate the cryptographic key used to digitally sign the messages.